curiosity81/T-1000/README.md

 ```
 ssh pi@raspberrypi.local
 ```
-Password is by default "raspberry".
+Password is "raspberry" by default.
-Note, that Ubuntu seems to have problems to select the correct ethernet connection after reboot.
+Note, that Ubuntu seems to have problems to select the correct ethernet connection after its reboot.
+That is, Ubuntu mixes up the internet connection with the newly created raspberry pi zero connection.
-Best strategy: delete an old raspberry pi zero connection before you insert the device into the usb-port of your computer and then follow the steps of this paragraph from the beginning.
+Therefore, delete an old raspberry pi zero connection before you insert the device into the usb-port of your computer and then follow the steps of this paragraph from the beginning.

 ### Configure raspberry pi zero
 After logging into the device, do: